garrandall/popular-music-data/tracks/seventeen-forever-metro-station.md

 And we can get away with this tonight

 You are young and I am scared
-You're wise beyond your years but I dont care
+You're wise beyond your years but I don't care
 And I can feel your heartbeat
 You know exactly where to take me